A Nasty Business

 “Jake!
 Scarlet!”
 She tries to call out, but her voice is a raspy whisper.
 “Help!”

-His fingers close once again around her throat, squeezing tight.
+His fingers close once again around her throat, squeeze tight.